Grant for Seniors to Offset a Municipal Tax Increase

 This grant aims to offset a municipal tax increase brought about by a significant increase in the value of your residence.

 You may be entitled to the grant if you meet all of the conditions below.

 - had owned your residence for at least 15 consecutive years (note that this period can include a period during which your spouse owned the residence before transferring ownership to you).

 - Your residence is an entirely residential assessment unit consisting of only one dwelling, and it serves as your principal residence.

-For more information about the grant, see the instructions for line 462 (point 29) of the guide to filing the income tax return (TP-1.G-V) or those given on form TP-1029.TM-V, Grant for Seniors to Offset a Municipal Tax Increase.
+For more information about the grant, see the instructions for line 462 (point 29) in the guide to the income tax return (TP-1.G-V) or those given on form TP-1029.TM-V, Grant for Seniors to Offset a Municipal Tax Increase.